 In addition to their production and composition practice, Grey & Morneau, since 2014, have jointly curated and produced numerous concert events, including Soft Series, a concert series dedicated to presenting soft premieres and introducing new audiences to new music.
 This series was live-streamed from Clocktower Radio (“one of the first all-art online museum radio stations in the world”).

 Morneau’s Not Less Than the Good, a commission from New Thread Quartet, was an expansive reflection on Henry David Thoreau’s Walden that features sounds recorded during the pre-dawn and early morning hours at Walden Pond and readings performed by poet J. D. McClatchy.
 Not Less Than the Good was premiered at The Morgan Library & Museum in New York to open the exhibition This Ever New Self: Thoreau and His Journal.

-Morneau's Love Songs, a collaboration with ten poets combining Shakespeare's sonnets with contemporary poetry in genre-crossing songs, was released on Composer’s Concordance Records in 2013.
-He followed up in 2015 with the release of Love Songs Remixed, which enlisted 9 other composers and producers to create new music using the existing songs, expanding the idea of what a remix can be.
-Music from Love Songs has been featured on numerous concerts throughout the United States and in Brazil.
+Morneau's Love Songs is a collaboration with ten poets combining Shakespeare's sonnets with contemporary poetry in genre-crossing songs (2013).
+He followed up with the release of Love Songs Remixed (2015), which enlisted 9 other composers and producers to create new music using the existing songs, expanding the idea of what a remix can be.

 Morneau lives and works in New York.